matyborsos/SMD_2025-2026_Assignment-3_QR-Code-Deep-Link-Hijacking-in-Android/README.md

 ```
 ** Outputs **
-qr_oauth.png = QR code simulating a OAuth token response that will get intercepted by the malicious app.
+qr_oauth.png = QR code simulating an OAuth token response that will get intercepted by the malicious app.
 qr_internal.png = QR code recognized only by the malicious app that calls the exported view in the target app.
 ```
 Load QR code in the emulator camera: